 Step 9 – After the appliance is back online, point a browser to https://<appliance IP>:5480.
 This will enable you to complete Stage 2 of the installation process.
 Click on Set up vCenter Server Appliance as shown next.

 Step 10 – This next video takes you through the vCSA configuration process (second stage).

-We’ve learned that a decently specced home PC or laptop will suffice to run a nested vSphere 6.5 environment.
-On my i5 / 20GB RAM home PC, I managed to squeeze in vCenter Server Appliance (vCSA) and one ESXi 6.5 host.
+We’ve learned that a decently equipped home PC or laptop will suffice to run a nested vSphere environment.
+On my i5 / 20GB RAM home PC, I managed to squeeze in vCenter Server Appliance (vCSA) and one ESXi host which I can push to two if I’m ok with slow response times.
 The sweet spot in terms of RAM is 32GB which allows you to add a second ESXi host and play around with features such as HA and vMotion.
-By the way, have a look a The Complete List of VMware Articles on this blog.
-I’m pretty sure you’ll find something to test on your newly set up lab.
+By the way, have a look at the Complete List of VMware Articles on this blog.
+I’m pretty sure you’ll find something to test on your newly set up VMware home lab.

 Granted, performance is what it is and you won’t be able to run much in terms of guest VMs.
 Regardless, you should be able to test most of the features including advanced ones.
 In addition, the 60-day evaluation period gives you ample time to test things out.
 VMware Workstation Player is free to use at home but you might want to try out Workstation Pro which gives you advanced features like snapshots.

-As you gain experience, you might want to redo or scale up your vSphere home lab.
+As you gain experience, you might want to redo or scale up your VMware home lab.
 Have a look at places like eBay.
-There, you might grab a server or two along with a storage array to further your knowledge.
+There, you might grab a server or two along with a VMware home lab storage array to further your knowledge.
 There are plenty of bargains to be found if you have the patience and time to shop around.

 Not a DOJO Member yet?